KUACC-VALAR-HPC-KOC-UNIVERSITY/kuvpn/README.md

 KUVPN is a simple Rust program to retrieve the DSID cookie and execute the OpenConnect command to connect to the VPN for Koç University.

-WIP: KUVPN is currently being rewritting to use tauri instead of a browser, to this end, there may be unfixed bugs.

 ## Features

 - [x] Login to vpn.ku.edu.tr in linux/mac.